AI-Native Company

 The stronger claim is that a smaller number of people can operate with far more leverage when the company is designed for agents, memory, receipts, and review from the beginning.

+Humans still decide what matters.
+Humans still own consequences.
+Humans still set taste, strategy, ethics, and risk tolerance.
 The difference is that the company no longer depends on humans to manually carry every packet of context from one system to another.

 The important question is receipt